- Index funds are mutual funds or ETFs whose portfolio mirrors that of a designated index, aiming to match its performance.

 2. Tax Efficiency

-Index funds are naturally tax efficient for a few reasons.
+Index funds by their nature offer several tax advantages, for a few different reasons.
 As index funds replicate the holdings of a specific index, they don’t trade in and out of securities as frequently as an actively managed fund would, so they generate less taxable income.

 Also, index funds have to buy new lots of securities in the index whenever investors put money into the fund.
-As a result, an index fund may have hundreds or thousands of lots to choose from when selling a particular security, which means fund managers can sell the lots with the lowest tax bite.
+As a result, an index fund may have hundreds or thousands of lots to choose from when selling a particular security, which means fund managers can sell the lots with the lowest tax bite (that is, they’ve registered less of a capital gain).

 3. Lower Risk Through Broader Diversification